chef/chef-web-docs/chef_master/source/config_rb_supermarket.rst

 This configuration file has the following general settings:

 ``default['enterprise']['name']``
-   The Chef Automate enterprise name.
+   The enterprise name that is used by the `enterprise-chef-common <https://github.com/chef-cookbooks/enterprise-chef-common>`__ cookbook.
 Default value: ``'supermarket'``.

 ``default['supermarket']['app_directory']``
    Default value: ``"#{node['supermarket']['install_directory']}/embedded/service/supermarket"``.